SiddhaK17/nato-alphabet-transcriber/README.md

 ## ✨ Key Highlights

 The **NATO Alphabet Transcriber** is more than just a coding exercise.
 It is a **practical utility tool** that transforms ordinary words into their **standardized phonetic equivalents**.
-This project combines **data driven logic, error tolerant design, and real-world usability** into a clean and reliable Python program.
+This project combines **data driven logic, error tolerant design, and real world usability** into a clean and reliable Python program.

 ---